 5.1 CDD is intended to enable a TCSP licensee to form a reasonable belief that it knows the true identity of each customer and, with an appropriate degree of confidence, knows the type of business and transactions the customer is likely to undertake.
+TCSP licensees should apply a risk-based approach when conducting CDD measures and the extent of CDD measures should be commensurate with the ML/TF risks associated with a business relationship.
 The CDD requirements are set out in Schedule 2 to the AMLO.
 Depending on specific circumstances, TCSP licensees may also need to conduct additional measures (referred to as enhanced customer due diligence ("EDD") hereinafter) or, alternatively, may conduct simplified customer due diligence ("SDD").